 What is a Post Funeral Reception?

-After the funeral service some families choose to have a post funeral reception which normally takes place in the home of a close family member or friend.
+After the funeral service, some families choose to have a post-funeral reception which normally takes place in the home of a close family member or friend.
 The reception is normally immediately after the funeral service.
-It is a good idea to have the reception soon after the funeral service because it provides the opportunity for people to carpool to the reception and it also helps keep everything more organized so that everyone arrives at roughly the same time instead of trickling in.
+It is a good idea to have the reception soon after the funeral service because it provides the opportunity for people to carpool to the reception and it also helps keep everything more organized so that everyone arrives at roughly the same time.

 Planning the Reception Ahead of Time

 To prevent last-minute scrambling, the funeral reception should be planned out in advance much like the actual funeral.
 This means that funeral guest should be provided information on the location and time of the reception.
 Guest should also be informed about if refreshments will be served and whether or not they are expected to bring a dish.

 A way to simplify planning is to have a caterer take care of the food if the budget allows.
 The cost can be offset by other invited guest chipping in to help pay for the caterer's services.

 Have Some Planned Activities